Day Trips to France

 • Lille – The 2004 European capital of culture and France’s fourth-largest metropolis, the city of Lille features a huge range of attractions including the Fine Art Museum, The Museum of Natural History and the Contemporary Sacred Arts Centre.
 Lille is 49.1 miles from Dunkirk, approximately 1 hour’s drive.

 • Let Touquet – The seaside resort of Le Touquet is a famous resort that has played host to film stars and royalty alike.
 Activities include golfing, sand yachting, sailing and riding, plus miles of gorgeous natural landscape perfect for walking and cycling.
 The town itself features a covered market where you can sample a range of mouth-watering French delicacies.
 La Touquet is less than an hour’s drive from Calais (43.1 miles).

 • Bruges – You don’t need to stay in France for your continental day trip!
 Because Dunkirk sits just 6.2 miles from the Belgian border, you can be exploring the historic town of Bruges in less than an hour.
 Often referred to as ‘The Venice of the North’, Bruges is home to stunning architecture and gorgeous canal-lined streets, perfect for a Romantic day out with a difference.
 Bruges sits 45.9miles from Calais, for a driving time of around 55 minutes.

 Did you know that when you you’re booking a ferry to Dunkirk or Calais, you have the option of booking your return via either port?
 For a small amendment fee you can also transfer your ticket after booking, subject to availability.
 So why not make the most of your day or weekend by exploring a little further afield without worrying about getting back on time?
-We also offer ferries to France from Newhaven to Dieppe and Portsmouth to Le Havre, though these sailings take a little longer and may be better suited to longer trips.
+We also offer ferries to France from Newhaven to Dieppe although this sailing takes a little longer and may be better suited to longer trips.